dafny-lang/dafny/docs/DafnyRef/Statements.md

 user would come back and replace the `assume` with `assert`.

 An `assume` statement cannot be compiled.
-In fact, the compiler will complain if it finds an `assume` anywhere where it has not been replaced through a refinement step.
+In fact, the compiler will complain if it finds an `assume` anywhere.

 Using an `{:axiom}` attribute makes the claim that the assume statement is OK because it is known outside the Dafny program to be true.